forem/forem/docs/getting-started/committing.md

 fix the issue manually then attempt to commit again.

-Note: if you've already installed the [husky](https://github.com/typicode/husky) package at least once (used for precommit npm script), you will need to run `yarn --force` or `npm install --no-cache`.
+Note: if you've already installed the [husky](https://github.com/typicode/husky) package at least once (used for pre-commit npm script), you will need to run `yarn --force` or `npm install --no-cache`.
 For some reason, the post-install script of husky does not run when the package is pulled from yarn or npm's cache.
 This is not husky specific, but rather a cached package issue.